Getmo-Inc/webpush2/README.md

     templateUrl: '(http|https)://...', // optional
 });
 ```
+> The template url will be read: The scripts will be removed, the first layer of styles will be load (if exists) into a ``<styles>`` tag.
+All images that can be loaded will be transformed in base64 and injected back into HTML.
+Remember, this page will display on a ``https`` connection, everything (besides pure CSS and images) that your template URL loads from a ``http`` connection will be ignored.
+We recommend you to be simple as possible, and style your template url using a ``style`` tag inside the page.
+Many external loads means slow render time.
+- Don't use CSS styles with **import()** method, this will be not loaded.
+- Don't load anything outside your origin domain.

 If "webpush" variable returns ``false``, then probably your Browser don't support all features to run the webpush service.
 You can test it: